go-task/task/docs/docs/usage.md

 ## Interactive CLI application

-When running interactive CLI applications inside Task they can sometimes behave weirdly, specially when the [output mode](#output-syntax) is set to something other than `interleaved` (the default), or when interactive apps are ran in parallel with other tasks.
+When running interactive CLI applications inside Task they can sometimes behave weirdly, especially when the [output mode](#output-syntax) is set to something other than `interleaved` (the default), or when interactive apps are run in parallel with other tasks.

-The `interactive: true` tells Task this is an interactive application, and Task will try to optimize for it:
+The `interactive: true` tells Task this is an interactive application and Task will try to optimize for it:

 ```yaml